AustralianBioCommons/hifi-assembly-workflow/infrastructure_optimisation.md

 HiFiAdapterFilt/2.0.0
 ```

-# Running on GADI at NCI using if89 project
+## Running the workflow on GADI at NCI using if89 project

-login to gadi with you credientails.
+1. Login to Gadi with your credentials.
-You need to join if89 project if you have not before
+2. Join the `if89 project`, if you have not already.
+[See this link](https://australianbiocommons.github.io/ables/if89/) for details on how to join.
+3. Use the following script to run the workflow:

 ```
 cd <hifi_genome_assembly_location>